Stretch pizza

 Verdict: Book It — And Order a Cocktail While You're at It

-Stretch Pizza on Park Avenue South is easy to get into, reasonably priced, and backed by a name that carries real culinary weight: Wylie Dufresne, the chef behind the now-closed wd~50, one of the most influential modernist restaurants New York has seen.
+Stretch Pizza on Park Avenue South is easy to get into, reasonably priced, backed by a name that carries real culinary weight: Wylie Dufresne, the chef behind the now-closed wd~50, one of the most influential modernist restaurants New York has seen.
 Getting a table here involves no weeks-long waitlist, no ticketing system, no phone number to memorize — walk-in or book ahead with minimal friction.
 For a city where even mediocre ramen requires advance planning, that accessibility matters.
 The question is whether the pizza lives up to the pedigree.
 It does, with caveats.

 What You're Walking Into

-The room at 331 Park Ave S signals casual intent , this is not a white-tablecloth endeavor.
+The room at 331 Park Ave S signals casual intent, this is not a white-tablecloth endeavor.
 What you see when a pie lands on the table is the crust: visually distinct, with a structure that sits between the thin crispness of a classic New York slice and the chewier pull of a bar pie.
 The everything bagel pizza is the most visually arresting option on the menu, borrowing its topping logic from the deli counter and applying it to a format that has no business working as well as it does.
 The classic red sauce pies read straightforwardly, but the execution is tighter than the casual setting would lead you to expect.

 The Cocktail Program: A Real Reason to Sit Down

-Most pizzerias in New York treat drinks as an afterthought , beer, maybe a wine list that stops at house red.
+Most pizzerias in New York treat drinks as an afterthought, beer, maybe a wine list that stops at house red.
 Stretch takes a different position.
 The cocktail program is a deliberate part of the offering, not a supplement to it.
 For a food-focused explorer who wants a complete sitting rather than a quick slice-and-go, this matters: you can build an evening here rather than treating it as a pit stop.
 The drinks stand on their own terms, which puts Stretch in a narrow category of casual pizza venues where the bar program is worth ordering from rather than skipping.
-If cocktails are a priority, arrive early enough to sit comfortably at the bar , the room is not large, and the bar provides the leading vantage point for both the drinks and the atmosphere.
+If cocktails are a priority, arrive early enough to sit comfortably at the bar, the room is not large, the bar provides the leading vantage point for both the drinks and the atmosphere.

 Soft serve rounds out the dessert side, which is consistent with the venue's approach: familiar formats executed with more intention than the price point would typically demand.